 For many, supercomputing seems like something that’s out of reach.
 At the most, we’ll usually just contribute our spare processor cycles to a project that involves it.
-But Purdue University is looking to change all that with their latest venture, Rack-A-Node.
+But Purdue University is looking to

 Rack-A-Node is a flash-based game that requires you to become the network admin, and set up each rack so that they hold a solid cluster of servers that are good at tackling a variety of different tasks.
 From chemistry to physics, it’s all up to you to figure out if you’ll need more CPU power, more RAM or a wicked fast connection.